andrewdownie/most-basic-netlify-functions-backend/readme.md

 ## 1) The most basic netlify functions example:
 https://flaviocopes.com/netlify-functions/

-## 2) Add CORS (Access-Control-Allow-Origin header) so you can access your function as needed
+## 2) Add CORS (Access-Control-Allow-Origin header) so you can access your function as needed from a front end hosted from another url
 A value of '&ast;' isn't recommended, but it sure is convenient

 `exports.handler = (event, context, callback) => {